 Getting Around in Warsaw(And from Airport)

-Getting around Warsaw is super easy.
+Getting around Warsaw is super easy as is doing a day trip to Krakow.
 We tried and tested the underground system.
 Once you get to grips with which direction you want to head in, its a breeze.
 You can buy 24hr tickets or weekend underground tickets.
 The weekend ticket was 48 Zloty for both of us.

 For all you Uber fans, you will be glad to know that Uber operates in Warsaw and we had great Uber experiences with it as we used it a couple of times after walking for miles around the little streets and got too tired to walk back to the hotel.